Product development is the entire journey of bringing a product from its conceptualization to release in the market and beyond.

 Analyzing, testing and researching, and checking to see if someone doesn’t already have a patent on your exact product idea are all crucial to this process as a patent protects an idea for a specific invention for a certain period.
 If you were to spend the money to manufacture and sell a product without checking for an existing patent, it could lead to expensive conflicts.

-Phase three: concept development
+Phase three: product concept development

 Concept development involves the business conducting a SWOT analysis to identify strengths, weaknesses, opportunities, and threats to a potential gap in the existing market.